philosophy-flow/google-homepage/README.md

-# google-homepage
+This project is a simple replication of the Google homepage for learning purposes.
-remaking Google homepage for learning/practice
+The project will demonstrate the ability to semantically structure and style a webpage.